wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Wazuh server
 ^^^^^^^^^^^^

-The following steps are performed on the Wazuh server to add the IP address of the RHEL endpoint to a CDB list, and then configure rules and active response.
+The following steps are performed on the Wazuh server to add the IP address of the RHEL endpoint to a CYou need to perform the following steps on the Wazuh server to add the IP address of the RHEL endpoint to a CDB list, and then configure rules and active response.

 #.
-Install the ``wget`` utility in order to download the necessary artifacts using the command line interface:
+Install the ``wget`` utility in order to download the necessary artifacts using the command line interface:¿

    .. code-block:: console